Zarkantho/module_data/mongo-2.5.5_generated/bson/bson/dependencies/1/README.md

 # Interface for Uncategorized BSON code
-This dependency information represents symbolsthat are used in this group but defined in other modules.
-Does not includesymbols used in this group that are defined inside this module.
+This dependency information represents symbols that are used in this group but defined in other modules.
+Does not include symbols used in this group that are defined inside this module.

 ### src/mongo/bson/bson\_field\_test.cpp